-Open Educational Resources (OER) are any type of educational material that’s freely available for teachers and students to use, adapt, share, and reuse.
+Open Educational Resources (OER) are any type of educational material that’s freely available for instructors and students to use, adapt, share, and reuse.

 Examples of OER include: full courses, course modules, syllabi, lectures, homework assignments, quizzes, lab and classroom activities, pedagogical materials, games, simulations, and many more resources contained in digital media collections from around the world.

 Ready to adopt?
 Are you eager to introduce OER in your classroom?
-Fill out the OER consultation form and we will work with you to identify the best OER solution for you.
+Contact email@example.com we will work with you to identify the best OER solution for your needs.

 OER save money, save time, are reusable, improve access, democratize learning and make an impact!
 Discover how New York State is supporting OER at Open NYS.

 Open Education encompasses resources, tools, practices and policies that are free of legal, financial and technical barriers and can be fully used, shared and adapted in the digital environment.
 The movement for open education seeks to tap into the vast potential of technology and the Internet to support more affordable, effective teaching and learning.

 Open Educational Resources (OERs) are open licensed for: